MIDS-scaling-up/v2/week01/hw/Readme.md

 # Wipe the SSD
 sudo wipefs --all --force /dev/nvme0n1

-# Format and partition the SSD
+# Partition the SSD
 sudo parted --script /dev/nvme0n1 mklabel gpt mkpart primary ext4 0% 100%

+# Format the newly created partition
+sudo mkfs.ext4 /dev/nvme0n1p1

 # We will use the jetsonhacks scripts to move data and enable the SSD as
 # the default disk